timsutton/brigadier/README.md

                         into a folder named after the product, ie.
                         'BootCamp-041-1234'.
 Uses the current directory if
                         this option is omitted.
-  -l, --leave-files     Leave the files that were downloaded/extracted.
+  -k, --keep-files      Keep the files that were downloaded/extracted.
 Useful
                         only with the '--install' option on Windows.</code></pre>

 You can also create a `brigadier.plist` XML plist file and place it in the same directory as the script.
 It currently supports one key: `CatalogURL`, a string that points to an internal SUS catalog URL that contains BootCampESD packages.
 See the example [in this repo](https://github.com/timsutton/brigadier/blob/master/plist-example/brigadier.plist).